Estate Administration in Virginia

 How do you know which beneficiaries receive certain assets when a loved one passes away?
 What does state law require from the estate to repay the decedent’s debts?

-For your questions about estate administration, call the Commonwealth Life & Legacy Counsel law firm from anywhere in Central Virginia at 434-589-2958 and from Powhatan at 804-598-1304 to schedule a free consultation.
+For your questions about estate administration, call the Commonwealth Life & Legacy Counsel law firm from anywhere in Central Virginia at 434-589-2958 and from Powhatan at 804-598-1304 to schedule a consultation.

 We have years of experience in estate administration, estate planning, probate litigation, and more.
 Let us help your family manage the administration process.